SusmitWani/Computer_Networks_CS_F303/README.md

 ## Lab 8
 Lab in which I use wireshark to study the DHCP and arp packets

+## Lab 9
+Lab in which i code a encoder and a decoder using the OpenSSL library which can encrypt and decrypt text files upto 1KB.

 ## Notes:
 Lab 4 code not working completely.
 Will correct that shortly.
 (Can be corrected easily by modifying Lab 6)